Christian, age 16

 • Y1032C

-*Predicted to respond to TRIKAFTA based on results in a laboratory setting.
-Not clinically evaluated.
+*Predicted to respond to TRIKAFTA based on results from clinical and/or laboratory settings.

 It is not known if TRIKAFTA is safe and effective in children under 2 years of age.